NonagonWorkshop/Polygon-Policy-Editor/README.md

 ```

 Once the PolygonRootFS script is executed successfully, reboot your computer (sudo reboot), then head back to the VT2 Shell and execute the Polygon Policy Editor Command.

+WARNING!
+WE ARE NOT RESPONSIBLE FOR ANY DAMAGES OR ISSUES THIS CAUSES TO YOUR DEVICE, NOR IS MERCURYWORKSHOP.